 The commuted-value standard is used to determine how much to pay a terminating plan member who chooses to take their pension payment as a lump sum.
 It’s also a key part of calculating solvency ratios.

-The most significant proposals being considered are for certain types of target-benefit and multi-employer plans, says Gavin Benjamin, senior director of retirement at Willis Tower Watson, who led the designated group to re-evaluate the standards.
+The most significant proposals are for certain types of target-benefit and multi-employer plans, says Gavin Benjamin, senior director of retirement at Willis Tower Watson, who led the designated group to re-evaluate these standards.

 While the proposals, if adopted, wouldn’t change the fundamental approach for calculating the commuted value in traditional benefits plans, there are three key changes the consultation is putting forward.

 The first is changing the way the discount rate is used to calculate commuted values for DB plans to more closely reflect financial markets at the time of the calculation.
 “In the past, the discount rates have been based on Government of Canada bond yields,” says Benjamin.
 “The proposed approach is to — as well as reflecting Government of Canada bond yields — also look at provincial bond yields and corporate bond yields and incorporate all that information into determining the discount rate to calculate commuted values.”

 Another proposed change is updating the mortality assumptions to reflect a new mortality improvement scale published in 2017, he says.
 And the final proposal is changing the assumed pension commencement date.

 “The way the current standard works is the actuary selects the assumed pension commencement age, which maximizes the commuted value, and that’s not always the age that the former member would have received an unreduced pension,” says Benjamin.

 The consultation proposes a new assumption that there’s a 50 per cent probability a plan member would start the pension at an optimal date and a 50 per cent probability the member would start at the earliest date that they’re entitled to an unreduced lifetime pension.